COQ10 Benefits and How it Can Help Your Skin

 CoQ10 and structural proteins

-CoQ10 turns on genes that make key proteins for skin structure and turns off genes that make collagenase, the enzyme that breaks down collagen.
-This protects the collagen you have and allows your skin to produce more.
+Hw are CoQ10 and collagen connected?
+Collagen requires CoQ10 to do its job.
+Here’s how: CoQ10 turns on genes that make key proteins for skin structure and turns off genes that make collagenase, the enzyme that breaks down collagen.
+CoQ10 protects the collagen you have and allows the skin to produce more.

 How to choose a CoQ10 supplement

 Which form of CoQ10 supplement is right for you?
 Like any dietary supplement, the type of benefit you’ll experience is dependent on the dosage of CoQ10 you take.
 For skin benefits, we recommend taking 50mg and 150mg of CoQ10 since this particular range has been studied in clinical trials.